survivejs/webpack-book/manuscript/styling/01_loading.md

 # Loading Styles

-Webpack doesn't handle styling out of the box and you will have to use loaders and plugins to allow loading style files.
+Webpack doesn't handle styling out of the box, and you will have to use loaders and plugins to allow loading style files.
 In this chapter, you will set up CSS with the project and see how it works out with automatic browser refreshing.
 When you make a change to the CSS webpack doesn't have to force a full refresh.
 Instead, it can patch the CSS without one.

 ## Loading CSS

 To load CSS, you need to use [css-loader](https://www.npmjs.com/package/css-loader) and [style-loader](https://www.npmjs.com/package/style-loader). *css-loader* goes through possible `@import` and `url()` lookups within the matched files and treats them as a regular ES2015 `import`.
 If an `@import` points to an external resource, *css-loader* skips it as only internal resources get processed further by webpack.

 *style-loader* injects the styling through a `style` element.
 The way it does this can be customized.
-It also implements the *Hot Module Replacement* interface providing good development experience.
+It also implements the *Hot Module Replacement* interface providing pleasant development experience.

-The matched files can be processed through loaders like [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader) and these possibilities are discussed in the *Loading Assets* part of the book.
+The matched files can be processed through loaders like [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader), and these possibilities are discussed in the *Loading Assets* part of the book.

 Since inlining CSS isn't a good idea for production usage, it makes sense to use `ExtractTextPlugin` to generate a separate CSS file.
 You will do this in the next chapter.